Audience Segmentation: What it is, How to Use It, and Examples

 - Discovering customers’ personality, goals, aspirations and ideals to speak with them accurately.

-- Improves advertising efforts by narrowing in on what makes a potential customer tick.
+- Improves advertising efforts and provides customer insights by narrowing in on what makes a potential customer, and your intended audience, tick.

-- Helps identify customer journey so you can create a strategy that resonates on a psychological and emotional level.
+- Helps identify customer journey so you can create a strategy for potential customers that resonates on a psychological and emotional level.

 For example, brand loyalty is an example of behavioral segmentation.
-Think about a brand you trust enough where if they send you a promo, you’re going to buy — no matter what the reviews say.
-This type of behavior reveals different buying patterns and helps you learn how to retain customers.
+Think about a brand you trust enough where if they send you a promo, you’re going to buy – no matter what the reviews say.
+This type of behavior reveals different buying patterns and helps you learn how to retain customers and your target audience.

 This category of segmentation helps you:

 - Identify specific problems a group experiences throughout their buying process.

 - Target specific conversations and content which helps aid buying decisions.